 before they are discharged, and if the ROP is severe enough, laser surgery

 may need to be completed by a qualified Opthamologist.
-Our NICU is proud
+Soutern Regional's

-to have a Ret-cam, which is a retinal camera that takes pictures of the
+NICU is equipped with a Ret-cam, which is a retinal camera that takes

 Sepsis - The presence of harmful microorganisms in the blood and their effects